run2bizdocs/docs-1/en-us/docs/faq.md

     For this e-mail reading routine to work perfectly, the following procedures must be followed:

     1. Install the java 7 version, if it has lower version the routine will not work;
-    2. Access the CITSmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters;
-    3. The CITSmart Parameters screen will appear, click the Citsmart Parameters Search tab;
+    2. Access the CITSmart Parameters feature by navigating in CITSmart Parameters Search tab;
     4. It will display the screen for parameter search, search the parameter "23-SMTP READ - Service Desk mail entry server" and select it;
     5. The parameter registration screen with the contents of the selected record will be displayed, in the value field, inform the e-mail entry server (eg orion.egrupo.com.br);
     6. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit;